 5. Prince of Wales Park to Gilstead Crag

 Go through the park entrance and pass the beautiful lodge.
-After the bend, turn right and follow a path going up up until you reach a path junction.
-Carry on straight away towards the park exit.
-Then you’ll need to cross Parkside road – be extremely careful on this busy road.
+After the bend, turn right and follow a path going up until you reach a path junction.
+Carry on straight towards the park exit.
+Then you’ll need to cross Parkside Road – be extremely careful on this busy road.
 Opposite are a couple of garages and on the left is a track.
 Start walking on the track but as soon as you can, take a path going up through the wooded area.
-This will take you up to Gilstead Crag – also known as Gilstead Moor – where you will finally be able to admire a fantastic view of the Aire Valley on top of it.
-You should find a bench there for a well deserved break after all this climbing!

-Interesting fact: It takes about 2 hours to do this walk and if you time your walk for sunset, on top of Gistead Crag you are in for a treat.
-It only takes about 15 minutes to finish from there and it’s well-lit.
+Interesting fact: It takes about 2 hours to do this walk, and if you time it for sunset, you are in for a real treat on top of Gilstead Crag.
+It only takes about 15 minutes to finish the walk from here, and the route is well-lit.

 6. Back to town